 Director and Monty Python alumnus Terry Gilliam’s latest venture into sci-fi, The Zero Theorem, has been described as the third part of a trilogy that started with Brazil and Twelve Monkeys.
 The film stars a hairless Christoph Waltz (Django Unchained, Muppets Most Wanted) as a reclusive mathematical genius who is charged with the mind-bending task of finding the meaning of life.
-The film is set to be in UK cinemas on March 14, and has a US release for later this summer.
+The film has already been released in UK cinemas on March 14, and has a US release for later this summer, though you should follow this twitter feed if you would like to see the film get a wider release.
 Check out the trailer, behind-the-scenes videos, an awesome cover of Radiohead’s Creep by Karen Souza (from the film’s official soundtrack) and more below.

 Here’s a fanvid for Arcade Fire’s song “Joan of Arc” (from their new album Reflektor), using footage from classic silent films—particularly “The Passion of Joan of Arc” (directed by Carl Theodor Dreyer).
 (As seen on Indiewire’s blog, The Playlist.)
 Check out the live performances below!
 (Also available to watch on YouTube).